 Cleaner Inputs, Cleaner Outputs

 Here’s the part that matters most for cities like Bristol: bokashi keeps the scraps clean.
-No liners, no contamination, no nasty smells that turn people off composting.
+No liners, no contamination, and no nasty smells that turn people off composting.

 Contrast this with industrial anaerobic digestion: great for energy, but the digestate product has trust issues.
 Farmers and gardeners often don’t want to use it because of contamination fears, including microplastics, forever chemicals, and a lack of transparency.